Speed dating: History

-In the 19th century, in what was perhaps a precursor to modern speed dating, there was a custom in some areas of the United States called New Year's Calling.
-The custom was that on New Year's Day many young, single women would hold an Open House (a party or reception during which a person's home is open to visitors) on 1 January where they would invite eligible bachelors, both friends and strangers, to stop by for a brief (no more than 10–15-minute) visit.
+In the 19th century, there was a custom in some areas of the United States called New Year's Calling.
+On New Year's Day, January 1, many young, single women would hold an "open house" (a party or reception during which a person's home is open to visitors) where they would invite eligible bachelors, both friends and strangers, to stop by for a brief (no more than 10–15-minute) visit.

-The earliest documented example of speed dating was by Aryeh (Alan) and Rena Hirsch of Los Angeles in early 1996 who developed speed dating as a solution to the problem of typical single events where "only attractive women and outgoing men have success at the end of the evening".
+The earliest documented example of speed dating was by Aryeh (Alan) and Rena Hirsch of Los Angeles in early 1996, who developed speed dating as a solution to the problem of typical single events where "only attractive women and outgoing men have success at the end of the evening".

-SpeedDating, as a single word, is a registered trademark of Aish HaTorah, who began hosting such events in 1998.
+"SpeedDating", as a single word, is a registered trademark of Aish HaTorah, who began hosting such events in 1998.

+During the COVID-19 pandemic, speed dating and all other dating events were paused out of caution of contracting the disease.
+However in 2023, speed dating and other in-person meetup mixers have increased from before the pandemic.
+In 2024, in-person singles events continued to grow by 41% year over year driven by dating app fatigue.